BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 ---
 layout: post
 title: "Scaling Bedrock video delivery to 50 million users"
 description: "Here's our journey to migrate tens of thousands of videos accessed by millions of users to the cloud.
-How we minimized our costs without losing the biggest benefit of the cloud: scaling."
+How we minimized our costs without losing the biggest benefit of the cloud: scalability."
 author:
     name: Vincent Gallissot
 avatar: